Simeone-Holanda/Pix-message-collector/README.md

 * Express
 * Eslint
 * Prettier
+* Sequelize(Mysql)

 ## ⚙️ Installation

 This application is built to operate on [Node.js](https://nodejs.org/en) version 18.16 and utilizes NPM as its package manager.
+For database you need to have a connection to [MYSQL](https://www.mysql.com/products/workbench/)

 1 - Clone the repository and install dependencies:
 <pre>